bambadij/Text-Summarize_using_Fastapi_gradio/README.md

           uvicorn src.main:app --reload  -->

-  - Rendez-vous sur votre navigateur à l'adresse suivante, pour explorer la documentation de l'API :
+  - Go to your browser at the following address, to explore the API's documentation :

       http://127.0.0.1:8000/docs